 7th Grade Class: Meets on Monday evenings and spends their time studying the Bible.
 During the Fall semester, they dedicate the time to the Old Testament.
 During the Spring semester, we focus on learning about the New Testament.

-They conclude with the Witness to the faith.
+They conclude with the Witness to the Faith.
 8th Grade Class: Meets on Sunday mornings between services and focuses on decision-making and life choices.
-Each student prepares a 2-3 minute speech about their faith and understanding of being a Christian.
+Each student prepares a 2 to 3 minute speech about their faith and understanding of being a Christian.
 They present these speeches to the church during a worship service.

 High School Ministry

-This Ministry at Good Shepherd consists of fellowship events, service projects, the ELCA Youth Gathering, and a summer Mission Trip.
+This ministry at Good Shepherd consists of fellowship events, service projects, the ELCA Youth Gathering, and a summer mission trip.
 Summer trips are an opportunity for students to strengthen friendships, grow in faith, and help others in need.
-This service typically takes place in February.
+A worship service led by our youth typically takes place in February.

-All Junior and High school youth are welcome to volunteer fellowship activities in Sunday School, helping with church events, and assisting Vacation Bible School.
-These are great additional Ministries that they can participate in discovering their God-given gifts and sharing them with the community.
+All middle school and high school youth are welcome to volunteer for fellowship activities in Sunday School, help with church events, and assist with Vacation Bible School.
+These are great additional ministries that they can participate to discover their God-given gifts and share them with the community.